How to …

 1. Define peak and off-peak rates in the customer tariff.

-2. Select Yes for the tariff-time-change option on the Additional Info tab of the Internet access policy.
+2. Enable the Tariff time change option on the Attributes panel of the Internet access policy.

 At 4:25 p.m.
 John Doe starts to use the mobile Internet.
 The gateway sends a credit control request to PortaBilling® and receives permission to transfer up to 1 Gb of Internet traffic until 5:25 p.m.
 At 5:25 the gateway sends another credit control request informing PortaBilling® that John Doe has consumed 200 Mb.
 PortaBilling® decreases the available funds for John Doe by $4 (0.2 Gb * $20) and permits another gigabyte of usage until 6:25 p.m.
 The time switch from peak to off-peak is scheduled to occur at 6:00 p.m., therefore PortaBilling® includes the time of the switch in the credit control answer.